 - was submitted for advice to the Health Innovation and Research Institute (HIRUZ contact: Sanne.Dhondt@UZGent.be) prior to submission in order to assess the admissibility and eligibility of the application.
 In addition, HIRUZ also provides content support to increase the chances of success and to see if the project would not be better funded in another way.

 - was submitted for external funding.
 The decision of the application for external financing may still be pending at the time of submission.
 If a project has not been submitted in advance for external financing because the applicants consider it impossible for the project to be eligible for external financing, a thorough motivation must be provided.
 The assessment of whether a motivation regarding the impossibility of obtaining non-UZ funding is retained belongs to the steering committee.

-The call for type I projects of 2019 has already been completed.
+The call for type I and II projects of 2019 has been completed.
 A new call will follow in the course of 2020.

 GRANTED PROJECTS (2016-2019)

 Type I projects (PhD fellowship)